SaltyGoo/saltygoo.github.io/class/mu_wizard2.md

 <summary><b>1.
 Practical Codex</b></summary>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; *Mass-produced folio passed-down by students.*

-##### Magic has traditionnaly been thaught through disparate master-apprentice relationships.
-In an effort to consolidate arcane knowledge in the capital, the high-wizard has established imperial colleges where multiple students can be thaught a standardized curiculum, such as the one compiled in this codex for adventuring students.
+##### Magic has traditionally been taught through disparate master-apprentice relationships.
+In an effort to consolidate arcane knowledge in the capital, the high-wizard has established imperial colleges where multiple students can be taught a standardized curriculum, such as the one compiled in this codex for adventuring students.

 - You can manifest your **Official License** to practice magic.
 This should calm most overzealous priests and bureaucrats.
 - Each time you level up as a Wizard through studying this book, choose one item in your inventory, from now on, this item can **glow** like a candle when you will it.